 When I was asked recently to be on Sarasota’s Suncoast View, my first order of business was to decide what to make.
 I had to come up with a crafty idea that was both budget friendly and easy.

 Since I love making photo crafts, I came up with several ideas.
 I wanted to make photo coasters because I’d always had so much fun making them with my Kindergarteners.
 I also loved the photo cubes that I’d made in the HP Printly Suite at the Blogher conference.
-I’d always wanted to try making a wood photo transfer and also had some personalized cat bowls that my girls and I had made over the summer.
+I’d always wanted to try making a wood photo transfer.

 As I was picking up a few last minute supplies at the craft store, I came across a wooden heart and and couldn’t pass it by.
 I knew I could use it for yet another crafty photo project.
 Once I took it home, my idea began to take shape.
 I wanted to make a beautiful piece of wall art using black and white pictures from trips my husband and I had taken.